elehavi/RingBuffoons/README.md

 ### Ring Buffers

-A ring buffer is a data structure often used in "buffering" data streams, such as videos.
-A ring buffer is structured in a circular shape with slots that hold data.
-A write pointer
+A ring buffer is a data structure shaped like a circle with a predetermined number of slots.
+Ring buffers have a  Data streams, such as video streaming, use ring buffers beca

 ### Phase Precession